sunodmongia/sunodmongia/README.md

 ---
 ### 🧮Experience:
-# 💻 Python Developer (Intern) - Oil and Natural Gas Coporation(ONGC)
+# 💻Intern - Oil and Natural Gas Coporation(ONGC)
 *Dates of Employment: July 2024 – Aug 2024*

-- Enthusiastic and analytical AI/ML developer skilled in applying machine learning and data science techniques to solve real-world problems.
-Proficient in building predictive models, analyzing large datasets, and automating insights using Python.
-Passionate about leveraging artificial intelligence to support ONGC’s mission in energy exploration, production forecasting, and operational optimization.
+- AI/ML Engineer focused on developing predictive models and data-driven solutions for the energy sector.
+Currently working on end-to-end machine learning pipelines for geospatial analysis, production forecasting, and operational optimization.
+Experienced with large-scale data cleaning, feature engineering, and model development using Pandas, NumPy, scikit-learn, and TensorFlow.
+Applying practical AI techniques to challenges such as reservoir behavior prediction, anomaly detection, and efficiency improvement in exploration and production workflows.

 # 💻 Summer Intern - Defense Research & Development Organisation (DRDO)
 _Dates of Employment: July 2025 - Aug 2025_